TOKUSETSU SUIJOKI-BOKAN!

 6 January 1943:

 Rabaul.
 Six B-17's and six B-24 “Liberators” attack the harbor and airfields.
 Two B-17's of the 43rd Bomb Group, including one carrying Brig Gen Kenneth N. Walker, Commanding General, V Bomber Command, are shot down by IJN fighters.
 Walker and his entire crew are KIA.
 Walker is awarded the MOH, posthumously.
-The KAGU MARU and SEIA MARUs are lightly damaged as is the destroyer TACHIKAZE.
-The Army cargo vessel KEIFUKU MARU is sunk at nearby Takubar.
+KAGU MARU and SEIA MARUs are lightly damaged as is destroyer TACHIKAZE.
+Army transport KEIFUKU MARU is sunk at nearby Takubar with the loss of three crewmen.

 9 January 1943: